Lualenyi Ranch

 Lualenyi Ranch is a private group ranch in Kenya.
 The ranch is located in Taita-Taveta County next to the Tsavo West National Park and Taita Hills Wildlife Sanctuary.
-The ranch covers approximately 106000 acre.
+The ranch covers approximately 430 km2.
 It has been leased from the government for 99 years.
 Lualenyi Ranch is part of the LUMO Community Wildlife Sanctuary with Oza and Mramba ranches.